contrivancecompanychicago/cosine-game-forum-harlowe/README.md

 ###### Datatypes

  * Added several macros that, when used together, let you construct custom string datatypes called "string patterns" that match very specific kinds of strings.
 These are roughly comparable to regular expressions in other programming languages.
    * `(p:)` takes a sequence of strings or string datatypes, and produces a datatype that only matches strings that match the entire sequence, in order.
    * `(p-either:)` takes one or more strings or string datatypes, and produces a datatype that only matches strings that match any one of the values.
    * `(p-opt:)` is a variation of `(p:)` that optionally matches the sequence - it matches strings that match the sequence, or are empty.
    * `(p-many:)` is a variation of `(p:)` that matches strings that match the sequence many times.
 You can specify the minimum and/or maximum amount of times the string can match the sequence.
+ * You can also use the preceding macros as de-structuring patterns by using them with the `-type` syntax.
+For instance, `(set: (p: (p-opt:"Dr. "), (p: str-type _firstName, whitespace, str-type _lastName)-type _fullName) to "Dr. Iris Cornea")` creates three variables, _firstName, _lastName and _fullName, from a single string.
  * Added a `(datatype:)` macro, which produces the datatype that matches the given value, if it exists.

 ###### Changers